Pakcoin (PAK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Pakcoin Historical Price

-According to the latest data gathered on Pakcoin live price page, the current price of Pakcoin is 0.00610388USD.
-The circulating supply of Pakcoin(PAK) is 83.08M PAK , giving it a market capitalization of $507.10K.
+According to the latest data gathered on Pakcoin live price page, the current price of Pakcoin is 0.00650005USD.
+The circulating supply of Pakcoin(PAK) is 83.12M PAK , giving it a market capitalization of $540.29K.

 The Pakcoin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PAK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.